sminnee/stitchdata-php/README.md

 $api->validate();
 ```

-### StitchApi::pushRecords(string $tableName, array $keyNames, array $records)
+### StitchApi::pushRecords(string $tableName, array $keyNames, array $records, int $batchSize = 100)

-Pushes a number of records to the API in a single batch request.
+Pushes a number of records to the API in 1 or more batches.

  * `$tableName` is the name of the table in your data warehouse that you wnat StitchData to create and/or write to.
 It will populate `table_name` in requests to the API.
  * `$keyNames` is an array of record keys that you want to collectively use are your primary key.
 It will populate `key_names` in requests to the API.
- * `$keyNames` is an array of record keys that you want to collectively use are your primary key.
-It will populate `key_names` in requests to the API.
+ * `$records` is an array of records, where each record is a map.
+This is the data to upsert.
+ * `$batchSize`, which defaults to 100, is the maximum number of records ot include in a single API request.

 The Data types you can use are determined by the [Transit library's default type mapping](https://github.com/honzabrecka/transit-php#default-type-mapping).
 Notably, you should use `Datetime` objects to represents dates/times.